Alvionise/dyndn/README.md

   - creates/updates an FQDN group (`object-group fqdn`);
   - creates a DNS-proxy route (`dns-proxy route`) pointing those domains at the chosen VPN interface.
 - Reports sync status with the tray icon and a balloon notification.
+- Records the domains queried on this machine (DNS monitor plus the browser history) and lets you search them, bind them to a VPN or drop their route right from the search window.

 ### Requirements